yandex/porto/porto.md

 * **thread\_limit**  - limit for **thread\_count**

+    For first level containers default is 10000.

 * **private** - 4k text to describe container

 * **weak** - if true container will be destroyed when client disconnects

+    Contianer must be created by special API call, client could clear **weak** flag after that.

 * **respawn** - restart container after death